Beverly Sills

 In her prime her technique was exemplary.
 She could dispatch coloratura roulades and embellishments, capped by radiant high Ds and E-flats, with seemingly effortless agility.
 She sang with scrupulous musicianship, rhythmic incisiveness and a vivid sense of text.

 NPR said her voice was "Capable of spinning a seemingly endless legato line, or bursting with crystalline perfection into waves of dazzling fioriture and thrilling high notes."

 After retiring from singing in 1980, she became the general manager of the New York City Opera.
 In 1994, she became the chairwoman of Lincoln Center and then, in 2002, of the Metropolitan Opera, stepping down in 2005.
 Sills lent her celebrity to further her charity work for the prevention and treatment of birth defects.

+Sills was a member of the executive committee of the Writers and Artists for Peace in the Middle East, a pro-Israel group.

 Biography

 Sills was born Belle Miriam Silverman in Crown Heights, Brooklyn, New York City, to Shirley Bahn (née Sonia Markovna), a musician, and Morris Silverman, an insurance broker.
-Her parents were Jewish immigrants from Odessa, Ukraine, (then part of Russia) and Bucharest, Romania.
+Her parents were Jewish immigrants from Odesa, Ukraine (then part of Russia), and Bucharest, Romania.
 She was raised in Brooklyn, where she was known, among friends, as "Bubbles" Silverman.
 As a child, she spoke Yiddish, Russian, Romanian, French, and English.
 She attended Erasmus Hall High School in Brooklyn, as well as Manhattan's Professional Children's School.

 At the age of three, Sills won a "Miss Beautiful Baby" contest, in which she sang "The Wedding of Jack and Jill".
 Beginning at age four, she performed professionally on the Saturday morning radio program, "Rainbow House", as "Bubbles" Silverman.
 Sills began taking singing lessons with Estelle Liebling at the age of seven and a year later sang in the short film Uncle Sol Solves It (filmed August 1937, released June 1938 by Educational Pictures), by which time she had adopted her stage name, Beverly Sills.
 Liebling encouraged her to audition for CBS Radio's Major Bowes' Amateur Hour, and on October 26, 1939, at the age of 10, Sills was the winner of that week's program.
 Bowes then asked her to appear on his Capitol Family Hour, a weekly variety show.
 Her first appearance was on November 19, 1939, the 17th anniversary of the show, and she appeared frequently on the program thereafter.

 In 1945, Sills made her professional stage debut with a Gilbert and Sullivan touring company produced by Jacob J. Shubert, playing twelve cities in the US and Canada, in seven different Gilbert and Sullivan operas.
-In her 1987 autobiography, she credits that tour with helping to develop the comic timing she soon became famous for: "I played the title role in Patience, and I absolutely loved the character, because Patience is a very funny, flaky girl. ...
-I played her as a dumb Dora all the way through and really had fun with the role. ...
-My Patience grew clumsier and clumsier with each performance, and audiences seemed to like her. ...
+In her 1987 autobiography, she credits that tour with helping to develop the comic timing she soon became famous for: "I played the title role in Patience... a very funny, flaky girl. ...
+I played her as a dumb Dora all the way through....
 I found that I had a gift for slapstick humor, and it was fun to exercise it onstage."
-Sills sang in light operas for several more years.
+Sills sang in operettas for several more years.